|Ross Adam Wood Sr. (#47496100)|

 | || member for 5 years, 10 months|

 | [Add to MyFriends]|

 |Bio and Links|

-Married to a wonderful woman, father of five children, step-father of one, and grandfather of two.
+Retired MSG US Army.
 Got the genealogy bug in 2010 after my eldest brother passed away.
 A huge gap of unknown Wood ancestors was my primary obstacle to surmount.
-Was fortunate enough to trace the Wood line back to the early 1800's in Erie Co., N.Y. beginning with Great (x 3) Grandfather Augustus B. Wood Sr. who had 9 children.
+Was fortunate enough to trace the Wood line back to the late 1700's in Erie Co., N.Y. beginning with Great (x 3) Grandfather Augustus B. Wood Sr. who had 9 children.
 I have been able to trace all nine of them, his son Francis Burton Wood is my (direct line) Great-Great Grandfather.
 Francis' son John Perry Wood is my Great Grandfather and his son Frank McKinley Wood my grandfather.|

 |Find A Grave Friends|

 Beautiful Stone..., BetsPix, Bill Hoffert, Brian J. Ensley, C Griswold, Charles Dickey, Chris Horne, Cindy Sadler, CRob, Cynthia Farmer-..., D. Fritz, dan dzurick, Darlene , Diane Wargo Med..., Donna Burkert G..., Donna Casey, Dorthy Chikly, E Kabrick, Families are Gr..., Frank Elsberry, [View all Find A Grave Friends...]

 |Messages left for Ross Adam Wood ...
 (31)||[Leave Message]|

 |Beautiful Stoner (Amanda Michelle Anderson)||RE: Mildred McReynolds and family|